8 High-Income Skills Worth Learning in 2024

 Written by Coursera Staff • Updated on

-Developing these seven skills could lead to more job opportunities and a bigger salary.
+Developing these skills could lead to more job opportunities and higher-paying salaries.

 [Featured image] Two men and a woman meet at a conference table with an office window in the background.

-Every job requires some combination of workplace skills and technical skills, and chances are, you have already built an impressive skill set derived from your education or past work experience.
+Every job requires some combination of workplace skills and technical skills.
+Chances are, you have already built an impressive skill set derived from your education or past work experience.

-High-income skills are tools and expertise that employers tend to value highly and may make it easier to change jobs and even industries, according to a 2022 report from McKinsey & Company [1].
-These job skills may be rare, and they’re often crucial to running a successful business.
+High-income skills are tools and expertise that employers tend to value because of the important business needs they satisfy.
+These job skills may make you a more competitive job candidate and may make it easier to change jobs (and possibly even industries), according to a 2022 report from McKinsey & Company [1].

 As you aim to advance your career or shift your career focus, you may want to find ways to highlight your high-income skills.
 Depending on your desired career path, you may be able to leverage these skills to reach your salary goals.